|

 Child Care Provider Training Course

-on the foundations of quality care.
-Energetic evenings learning about
+course on the foundations of quality care.
+Energetic evenings learning

-children and enjoying them.
-This course is for anyone wanting ideas
+about children and enjoying them.
+This course is for anyone wanting

-on working positively with children in the profession of early care
+ideas on working positively with children in the profession of early

 45 hours (return to topic menu)